Květnice

 Květnice is a municipality and village in Prague-East District in the Central Bohemian Region of the Czech Republic.
 It has about 2,100 inhabitants.

 Etymology

 The name was derived from the adjective květná, i.e. 'flowery' in Czech.

 Geography

 Květnice is located about 13 km east of Prague.
 It lies in a flat landscape in the Prague Plateau.
 The Výmola Stream flows through the municipality.
 The fishpond Mlýnský rybník is located on the stream in the centre of the village.

 History

 The first written mention of Květnice is from 1352.
-Until 1510, the village was owned by various lower noblemen.
-In 1510, Květnice became a part of the Škvorec estate, which remained so until 1850, when independent municipalities were established and Květnice became an administrative part of Dobročovice.
+Until 1510, the village was owned by various lesser noblemen.
+In 1510, Květnice became a part of the Škvorec estate, which remained so until 1850, when independent municipalities were established and Květnice became a municipal part of Dobročovice.
 From 1923, Květnice was a separate municipality, only in 1964–1990 it was a part of Sibřina.

 Transport

 There are no railways or major roads passing through the municipality.